containers/podman/docs/source/markdown/podman-run.1.md

 applications seldom need to write to the image.
 Container applications write to volumes if they need to write to file systems at all.
 Applications can be made more secure by running them in read-only mode using the **--read-only** switch.
-This protects the containers image from modification.
+This protects the container's image from modification.
 Read-only containers may still need to write temporary data.
 The best way to handle this is to mount tmpfs directories on _/run_ and _/tmp_.